Tram-One/tram-one/README.md

 `pathName` can be an initial path, if you don't want to check the browser's current path.

+This method only works on the client.
+If you are running Tram on a server, then use `.toString()`.

 Note: setting `pathName` is great for testing, but prevents other routes from being reached on page reload.